stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/registration.rst

 ..
 TIP::
     Re-ordering the comma-delimited list will automatically re-order the fields in the view :)

-.. _password strength:

 Custom Data
 ^^^^^^^^^^^

+The registration form provides the ability to have custom fields defined by the developer.
+The registration controller will automatically figure out which are those fields (i.e not part of the pre-defined properties supported by the Account) and they will be added as `Custom Data`_ in the account.

-You can capture `Custom Data`_ fields when users register by adding configuration properties.
-For example, to add a custom field to capture a user's birthday,
+For example, let's suppose we want to add a custom field to capture a user's birthday during registration.
+Then the following properties should be added to the ``stormpath.properties`` file:

 .. code-block:: properties